 Look at the style guide.
 I don't mean AP or Chicago here; I mean the usage guide you use for the domain.
 For example, imagine you're reading draft programming documentation and you keep running across foo and bar.
 Is this okay?
 If you're at Microsoft, probably yes.
+If you're reading a document that use the verb to trial, is that okay?
+If the document is about medical trials, there's a good chance that it is.
 Obviously, this means you have to be familiar with the usage guide or guides for the domain you're editing in.
 Corollary: If you don't already have a style sheet, create one to track the decisions you've made about these terms.

 Research.
 Do a web search for the term.
 If you get results, see if they seem to be in the same domain as what you're editing.
 If it looks like other writers in the field use the term, it might be okay.
 But be sensitive to whether you're seeing the term in official documentation or in less formal text, like blog entries.

 Ask other editors.
 If you have colleagues, discuss it with them.
 They might have seen the term before and know whether it's acceptable.
 If you don't have colleagues nearby, put the query out on editor-facing social media, targeting other editors in your field if possible.
 Include as much context as you can, because, as I keep saying, context is important.